MIROC-DOC/model_description/md_en/d-vert.md

 ## Vertical discretization

 According to Arakawa and Suarez (1983),
-Discretize the basic equations vertically by differences.
+The basic equations are discretized vertically by differences.
-The scheme has the following characteristics.
+This scheme has the following features.

- - Save the total integrated mass
+  - Conservation of the total domain-integrated mass

   - Save the total integrated energy

   - Preserving angular momentum for global integration

   - Conservation of total mass-integrated potential temperature

   - The hydrostatic pressure equation comes down to local (the altitude of the lower level is independent of the temperature of the upper level)

   - Constant in the horizontal direction, for a given temperature distribution, The hydrostatic pressure equation becomes accurate and the barometric gradient force becomes zero.

- - Isothermal atmosphere stays isothermal forever
+  - The isothermal atmosphere stays at the isothermal level indefinitely

 ### How to take a level.

-Number the layers from bottom to top.
+Number the layers from the bottom to the top.
-If the physical quantity of $\zeta,D,T,q$, $\zeta,D,T,q$ is defined at the integer level (layer) I do.
+Assume that the physical quantity of $\zeta,D,T,q$ is defined in terms of integer levels (layers).
-On the other hand, $\dot{\sigma}$ is defined at the half-integer level.
+On the other hand, $\dot{\sigma}$ is defined by the half-integer level (level).
-First, the value of $\sigma$ at a half-integer level
+First, let the value of $\sigma$ at the half-integer level be
 $\sigma_{k-1/2}, (k=1,2,\ldots K)$
-Define the .
+is defined.
-However, level $\frac{1}{2}$ is the lower end ($\sigma=1$), Level $K+\frac{1}{2}$ should be the upper end ($\sigma=0$).
+except that level $\frac{1}{2}$ is the lower end ($\sigma=1$), Level $K+\frac{1}{2}$ should be the uppermost ($\sigma=0$).

-Value of $\sigma$ in integer level
+The value of $\sigma$ for an integer level
 $\sigma_k, (k=1,2,\ldots K)$
-is obtained from the following equation.
+is found by the following formula.

 $$
  \sigma_k = \left\{ \frac{1}{1+\kappa}